Michael Minkler

-Michael Minkler (born 14 May 1952) is a motion picture sound re-recording mixer.
+Michael Minkler (born 14 May 1952) is an American motion picture sound re-recording mixer.
 He has received Academy Awards for his work on Dreamgirls, Chicago and Black Hawk Down.
 His varied career has also included films like Inglourious Basterds, JFK and Star Wars, as well as television programs like The Pacific and John Adams.
 Minkler works at Todd-AO Hollywood.
 He is also the Managing Director of Moving Pictures Media Group, a company that specializes in film development, packaging projects for production funding acquisition.

 Early career

 Minkler started working as a recordist when he was 17, and started mixing in 1974 when he was 22.
 His early projects included commercials, television shows and industrial films.
 His first major film came in 1976 when he was hired for temporary work on music and effects tracks for the foreign release of All the President's Men, with rerecording mixers Arthur Piantadosi and Les Fresholtz, at Warner Brothers' Stage 5.
 He continued to work with Piantadosi and Fresholtz on another 35 films, and considers them his mentors.